Charles E. Tressler Distinguished Teacher Award

 Named for a former member of the Hood College faculty who encouraged young people to enter the profession of teaching, the Charles E. Tressler Distinguished Teacher Award is presented annually to honor distinguished teaching in Frederick County Public Schools.
 This award, which recognizes an FCPS teacher who has had a significant impact on young people, is sponsored by Hood College and was established through a gift from the late Samuel Eig of Gaithersburg, MD.

 A screening committee of FCPS administrators and other staff will review the nominations and select a winner using a rubric evaluation system.
-The winner will be notified in early May.
+The winner will be notified mid-April.

 How to Nominate a Teacher

 Complete eligibility and criteria are outlined in the nomination brochure.
 Nomination packets must contain all of the following:

 - The completed nomination brochure with the signature of the nominee's principal.

 - A career summary, maximum 2 pages, that includes: